Poland To Suspend Asylum Right To Reduce Illegal Migration

 Date

-(MENAFN- IANS) Warsaw, Oct 12 (IANS) Poland plans to implement a temporary suspension of the right to asylum in a bid to reduce illegal immigration, Prime Minister Donald Tusk announced on Saturday.
+(MENAFN- IANS) Warsaw, Oct 13 (IANS) Poland plans to implement a temporary suspension of the right to asylum in a bid to reduce illegal immigration, Prime Minister Donald Tusk announced.

-Tusk further emphasized the importance of integration for those wishing to stay in Poland long-term, citing Germany's past failure to prioritize this in its migration policy.
+Tusk further emphasised the importance of integration for those wishing to stay in Poland long-term, citing Germany's past failure to prioritise this in its migration policy.

 Legal Disclaimer: